Model studies of fluctuations in the background for jets in heavy ion collisions: Conclusions

 \section{Conclusions}

-While our studies broadly support the conclusions in~\cite{Abelev2012} that the background fluctuations are dominated by random combinations of particles, we find that this width is sensitive to both details of the hydrodynamical background and the shape of the single particle momentum spectrum.
-These effects are less than 6\% for \BG, a data-driven random background generator, but up to 40\% in PYTHIA Angantyr.
+While our studies broadly support the conclusions in~\cite{ALICE:2012nbx} that the background fluctuations are dominated by random combinations of particles, we find that this width is sensitive to both details of the hydrodynamical background and the shape of the single particle momentum spectrum.
+These effects are less than 6\% for \BG, a data-driven random background generator, and around 13\% in PYTHIA Angantyr depending on how many jets are removed from the events.

-As measurements of jets in heavy ion collisions become higher precision, it is important to make sure that model comparisons are comparable to data.
+As measurements of jets in heavy-ion collisions reach higher precision, it is important to make sure that models are comparable to data.
 Some of the details of flow correlations would be difficult to fully describe in background subtraction methods.
-Area-based subtraction techniques such as those used by ALICE with a data-driven determination of the fluctuations~\cite{Abelev:2013kqa,Adam:2015ewa} and the $\eta$-reflection method used by CMS~\cite{Chatrchyan:2014ava,Chatrchyan:2012gw} should be robust to these effects.
+Area-based subtraction techniques such as those used by ALICE with a data-driven determination of the fluctuations~\cite{Abelev:2013kqa,ALICE:2015mjv} and the $\eta$-reflection method used by CMS~\cite{Chatrchyan:2014ava,Chatrchyan:2012gw} should be robust to these effects.

 It is less clear how these subtle effects in the width of fluctuations in the background would be incorporated into mixed events~\cite{Adamczyk:2017yhe} or impacted by the iterative subtraction techniques used by CMS~\cite{Khachatryan:2016jfl} and ATLAS~\cite{Aad:2012vca}.
 Many models, such as Angantyr, may not accurately reproduce the background in heavy ion collisions.
 Implementation of the full experimental method in model calculations, using tools such as Rivet, is essential for robust and meaningful comparisons between models and data.

+We note that there are models which do not attempt to simulate the full event, such as JEWEL~\cite{Zapp:2008gi}, as well as models where it is possible to separate jet ``signal."
+This may reduce the direct sensitivity to background models, but it adds an additional theoretical uncertainty, since arbitrary distinctions between ``signal" and ``background" must be made.
+This may be less problematic for certain observables, particularly those less sensitive to soft radiation; however, it is precisely those observables which are likely to be most interesting for studies of partonic energy loss.
+We therefore urge care in comparisons between data and models, reproducing as many parts of the experimental method as possible.